jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 // compared with true german text

 === Obtaining Aerodynamic Loads<chap_4_0_1>
+In
+// TODO
+// @chap_1,
-In @chap_1, we examined the physical #gls("lie") available for introducing loads in an experiment, evaluated them according to specific criteria, and explained why #gls("ld") is necessary.
+we examined the physical #gls("lie") available for introducing loads in an experiment, evaluated them according to specific criteria, and explained why #gls("ld") is necessary.
+In the subsequent
+// TODO
+// @chap_2,
-In the subsequent @chap_2, we explored various possibilities for implementing #gls("ld") and determined that the presented methods alone are insufficient and should be combined with optimization.
+we explored various possibilities for implementing #gls("ld") and determined that the presented methods alone are insufficient and should be combined with optimization.
 However, before #gls("ld") can be performed and subsequent steps can be taken, the aerodynamic load must be obtained.
 This section will therefore demonstrate what steps were taken to obtain the aerodynamic loads.